 Because The Ghosh Center believes in the value of prehabilitation, we offer our PhaseOne prehabilitation program free of charge to patients and their caregivers.
 Our program focuses on mind, body and spirit, helping you get physically and mentally ready for the demands of treatment and supporting you as you move through it.
 According to Dr. Ghosh, “prehabilitation helps our patients complete treatment on time with fewer complications and side effects.”

 Our PhaseOne prehab program has four components:

-We offer these therapeutic services on a weekly basis at Ghosh Center East near our clinic and the Ghosh Center Retreat, located in Palisades-Kepler State Park.
+We offer these therapeutic services on a weekly basis at our clinic and on a seasonal basis at the Ghosh Center Retreat, located in Palisades-Kepler State Park.
 Relaxation services include meditation and Reiki, a technique designed to activate the natural healing process of the body.
 We promote other wellness practices, such as art therapy, offered by Russ Fagle, a former Ghosh Center patient and local artist.